BruceRayWilson/ROS2_jazzy_tutorial_client_libraries/README.md

 ## Description

-Create a Docker container that uses a regular user and not the 'root' user.
+Creates a Docker container that uses a regular user and not the 'root' user.

 ## Docker Build